iOS Emulation, gamepads, Cydia, Xcode, builds.io - A Tutorial for iOS emus

 I recommended this to my technically-inclined-but-not-a-developer brother who spends all day navigation EDLs, codecs, and deliverables as post-production manager, as he’s quite the retro gamer but probably lacking the patience to compile his own emulators.
 Admittedly, I used Builds.io for many of my emulator installs.
 However, I’m still unsure as who the money goes to, and while one may argue you’re paying for the service and not the open source software, it still feels like you’re doing precisely that: paying the wrong person for someone else’s hard work.

 Picking your path

-Ideally for anyone interested in iOS emulation, you’d have both your iOS device jailbroken and use the open source emulators (by either compiling the applications yourself or paying the $10 for Builds.io or similar service).
-There’s some incredible jailbreak only features like drivers for bluetooth PS3 controller drivers and Controllers for all PS4 controller drivers.
+Ideally, for anyone interested in iOS emulation, you’d have both your iOS device jailbroken and use the open source emulators (by either compiling the applications yourself or paying the $10 for Builds.io or similar service).
+There are some incredible jailbreak-only features like drivers for Bluetooth PS3 controller drivers and Controllers for all PS4 controller drivers.

 Now for the confusing part, there’s no magic bullet to unlock all the iOS emulators.